oven-sh/bun/docs/api/binary-data.md

 arr[1] = 10;
 arr[2] = 255;
 arr[3] = 255; // no-op, out of bounds

-// supports common array methods
-// filter, map, reduce, each, every, find, includes, indexOf const newarr = arr.filter(n => n > 128); // Uint8Array(1) [255]
 ```

-While an `ArrayBuffer` is a generic sequence of bytes, these typed array classes interpret the bytes as a sequence of numbers of different sizes.
+While an `ArrayBuffer` is a generic sequence of bytes, these typed array classes interpret the bytes as an array of numbers of a given byte size.
 The top row contains the raw bytes, and the later rows contain how these bytes will be interpreted when _viewed_ using different typed array classes.

 The following classes are typed arrays, along with a description of how they interpret the bytes in an `ArrayBuffer`: